tomfrontdev/tomfrontdev/README.md

 ## Welcome!

 My name is Thomas Cividino.

-I'am 31 year old and I live in Wroclaw, Poland.
-I have been learning Front End Developer since january 2021.
-I’m currently looking for a job in this field.
+I am an ambitious person, constantly learning and developing.
+I have an open mind, I like to learn.
+Working in various industries, many years of contact with people, teamwork and a large baggage of experience have shaped my character, including freedom of communication and ease of establishing relationships.
+Curiosity led me to the world of programming, where I constantly find new challenges.
+On a daily basis, I am a smiling person and I have a positive approach to the surrounding reality.
+I have less than a year of experience in improving the website and a few of my own, original projects.

 ## Tech stack: